ndamulelonemakh/claudecli/README.md

 ## Contributing

-Pull requests are welcome!
+Pull requests are definitely welcome!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.